<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 College Decision Day!
 Parents, Don't Be Afraid to Let Go

-Decision time is just around the corner, and many students are still uncertain about which college they will attend.
-What makes this year even more difficult is the number of students who have been waitlisted by their first choice college.
-In fact, it seems as though the frustration around waitlisting students has been growing each year.
-However, since being accepted off of the waitlist is unpredictable, to say the least, it’s time to take a final look at the colleges to which your student has been accepted.
+College decision time is here, and many students are still uncertain about which college they will attend.
+What makes this year even more difficult is the FAFSA delays.
+Plus, just like in recent years, a number of students may have also been waitlisted by their first-choice college.
+It seems as though the frustration around waitlisting students has been growing each year.
+However, since being accepted off of the waitlist is unpredictable, it’s time to take a final look at the colleges to which your student has been accepted.

-Needless to say, the insane cost of college only adds to the stress, especially if you are uncertain about which school to send a deposit to.
-While some kids, such as those who are either unsure of where to go or unhappy with their application results, may choose to take a gap year, that might not be an option or a desire for others.
+Needless to say, the high cost of college only adds to the stress, especially if you are uncertain about which school to send a deposit to.
+Some students, such as those who are either unsure of where to go, are unhappy with their application results, or aren't sure how much aid they would receive from colleges, may choose to take a gap year.
+However, that might not be an option or a desire for others.

-So, what can we, as parents, do to support our children during this often difficult and overwhelming decision?
-Let’s give our children the encouragement to make their own decision.
-That’s right - put the decision in their hands and empower them to feel confident in making the best one for themselves.
+So, what can we, as parents and guardians, do to support our students during this often difficult and overwhelming decision?
+Let’s encourage our students to make their own decisions.
+That’s right!
+Put the decision in their hands and empower them to feel confident in making the best one for themselves.

 If there is no immediate response, then it’s time to get serious about comparing all options.
-It might be helpful to have your student to read the blog post Likely/Level/Reach: Create the Best College List for You.
-It is useful to not only consider the five factors discussed in the article (size, distance from home, campus type, major, and best fit) but also rank the colleges based on the order of importance for each of these factors.
+It might be helpful to have your student read the blog post: Likely/Level/Reach: Create the Best College List for You.
+It's useful to not only consider the factors discussed in this article but also to rank the colleges based on the order of importance for each of these factors.
 The traditional pros and cons list can be a great hands-on way to make this decision.
 In addition, if you took notes while on college tours, take some time to review them, as they might provide insight you might have forgotten.

-For the parents who are worried about reputation, keep in mind that reputation often revolves around what other people think rather than what might be best for your son or daughter.
-Frank Bruni, author of Where You Go is Not Who You’ll Be explained to Don Lemon on CNN that “drive, grit, ingenuity, resilience - these things matter so much more than the name on your diploma, and we are not giving kids this message.”
+For the parents/guardians who are worried about reputation, keep in mind that reputation often revolves around what other people think rather than what might be best for their son or daughter.
+Frank Bruni, author of Where You Go is Not Who You’ll Be explained to Don Lemon on CNN that “drive, grit, ingenuity, resilience...these things matter so much more than the name on your diploma, and we are not giving kids this message.”

-With over twenty years of working with students in this space, I can honestly say that finding the best fit college is more important than anything else, and ultimately, it’s what a student makes of the time spent at college that matters most.
-While some will go to prestigious schools, it does not mean that all of them will take advantage of what those schools offer.
-Others will go to lesser known schools and take advantage of everything, including office hours, building relationships with professors, going abroad, attending interesting lectures, etc. Yet, others will go to these schools and party, party, party, forgetting that they are there to learn as well.
+With over 20 years of working with students in this space, I can honestly say that finding the best fit for college is more important than anything else, and ultimately, it’s what a student makes of the time spent at college that matters most.
+While some will go to prestigious schools, it doesn't mean that all of them will take advantage of what those schools offer.
+Others will go to lesser-known schools and take advantage of everything, including office hours, building relationships with professors, going abroad, attending interesting lectures, etc. Yet, others will go to these schools and party, party, party, forgetting that they are there to learn as well.

-In the spirit of turning over control to the students, now is a great time for them to read this blog as well.
+In the spirit of turning over control to the students, now is a great time for them to read this blog post as well.
 So, for the students reading, it’s you who will determine how wonderful your college experiences will be by looking at this opportunity as four years in which you can explore, discover yourself, learn, dream, connect with others, and, of course, have fun.
 Trust yourself, make the decision, and start researching all that your college has to offer.
-And don’t forget to give your mom and dad, who might be crying in the corner or holding the door open for you to fly, a big thank you for their support and encouragement.
+And don’t forget to give your mom and dad a big thank you for their support and encouragement.

 We make college prep simple for parents, too - Read the Scoir Guide to Getting Started as Parent/Guardian